-Each Site Finance Manager/Controller is responsible for reviewing and approving the Register on a monthly basis as part of the month-end close process.
+Each site or Group entity Finance Manager/Controller is responsible for reviewing and approving the Register on a monthly basis as part of the month-end close process.

 The Regional Chief Financial Officers or equivalent roles will review the Log for "reasonableness" and for compliance purposes at regular intervals.
-Other members of the Executive team, including the Group Chief Financial Officer and the Group's Financial Controller, will review the Register on an ad-hoc basis.
+Other members of the Executive team, including the Group Chief Financial Officer and the Group's Financial Controller, will review the Register on an adhoc basis.